team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/_Generate-Documentation-Command.md

 To generate documentation for your codebase, follow these steps:

-1. Open your project in VSCode.
+1. Open your project in VS Code.
 2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the Command Palette.
 3. Type "Generate Documentation" and select the `devdocs.generateDocumentation` command.
 4. The extension will analyze your codebase and generate documentation based on your configuration settings.